jakydibe/Zone/README.md

-# Zone: A PE-Obfuscator with Metamorphic Engine
+# Zone: A Payload-Obfuscator with Metamorphic Engine

 ## Overview